Introduction

 Update Binding

-request updates the Binding object, targeted by secure ID, with the values in the request body.
+Updates the Binding object, targeted by secure ID, with the values in the request body

 curl -X PATCH \